Illegal Immigrant Charged with Shooting at Texas Police Helicopters

 HOUSTON, Texas — Houston Police Department investigators arrested an illegal immigrant on charges that he allegedly fired a handgun at police helicopters.
 The incident occurred as the man allegedly fired on police aircraft responding to the crash of a Houston Police Department helicopter that killed one officer and critically injured the pilot.
 An immigration judge ordered the illegal alien to be removed from the U.S. earlier this year.

 Court records obtained by Breitbart Texas show that Houston police officers arrested 19-year-old Josue Daniel Claros-Trajedo on Friday in connection to shots being fired at multiple police helicopters.
 During his booking process, U.S. Immigration and Customs Enforcement (ICE) Enforcement and Removal Operations officers placed an immigration detainer on the foreign national.
-ICE officials previously told Breitbart Texas the presence of an immigration detainer is placed on foreign nationals who are illegally present in the United States.

 Harris County jail officials confirmed to Breitbart Texas that Claros-Trajedo has an immigration hold and was born outside the United States.
 They would not confirm his country of birth and nationality as of press time.

-Note: Editor’s Note: This article has been updated to reflect new information provided by ICE regarding the status of Claros-Trajedo.
-ICE officials initially reported that an immigration judge issued a final order of removal following a voluntary removal agreement that was not executed.
-That has been changed to reflect that Claros-Trajedo appealed the voluntary removal and that appeal is pending.